mrsteele/dotenv-webpack/README.md

 * **silent** (`false`) - If true, all warnings will be suppressed.
 * **expand** (`false`) - Allows your variables to be "expanded" for reusability within your `.env` file.
 * **defaults** (`false`) - Adds support for `dotenv-defaults`.
 If set to `true`, uses `./.env.defaults`.
 If a string, uses that location for a defaults file.
 Read more at [npm](https://www.npmjs.com/package/dotenv-defaults).
+* **ignoreStub** (`false`) - Override the automatic check whether to stub `process.env`.
+  _`process.env` is not polyfilled in Webpack 5+, leading to errors in environments where `process` is `null` (browsers).
+We automatically stub any remaining `process.env`s in these environments to avoid these errors._
-* **ignoreStub** (`false`) - By default, this package will stub `process.env` in environments it doesn't exist so that if a variable is not set, the application will still run and not run into an "Uncaught ReferenceError".
-If you are running into issues where you or another package you use interfaces with `process.env`, it might be best to set this to `true` and make sure you always reference variables that exist within your code (See [this issue](https://github.com/mrsteele/dotenv-webpack/issues/271) for more information).
+  _If you are running into issues where you or another package you use interfaces with `process.env`, it might be best to set this to `true` and make sure you always reference variables that exist within your code (See [this issue](https://github.com/mrsteele/dotenv-webpack/issues/271) for more information)._

 The following example shows how to set any/all arguments.